 On March 4, 2020, the Federal Reserve Board issued a final rule that, among other things, replaced the 2.5% fixed capital conservation buffer with an institution-specific risk-based "stress capital buffer" ("SCB") based on supervisory stress testing results conducted as part of the Federal Reserve Board's annual Comprehensive Capital Analysis and Review ("CCAR").
 The SCB became effective October 1, 2020, and is recalibrated annually.
-As a Category IV firm, BNP Paribas USA, Inc. is required to participate in supervisory stress tests every other year and was subject to the CCAR supervisory stress tests in 2022.
+As a Category IV firm, BNP Paribas USA, Inc. is required to participate in supervisory stress tests every other; its last stress test was in 2022 and it will be subject to the CCAR supervisory stress test in 2024.
 During a year in which a Category IV firm does not undergo a supervisory stress test, the firm will receive an updated SCB that reflects the firm's updated planned common stock dividends.
 A Category IV firm also may elect to participate in the supervisory stress test in an "off year" and consequently receive an updated SCB.